George Monck, 1st Duke of Albemarle: The Interregnum

 Portrait of Oliver Cromwell by Robert Walker, 1649.
-Monck's support for The Protectorate was based on his personal regard for its leader.
+Monck's support for the Protectorate was based on his personal regard for its leader.

 Monck proved his loyalty to Parliament by refusing to take part in the Second English Civil War and requiring all his officers to sign a declaration of support.
 However, his position in Ulster became extremely precarious following the execution of Charles I in January 1649, since it was dominated by Scots Presbyterian settlers, supported by a Covenanter army under Robert Monro.
-The Scots did not only object to the English killing their king without consultation.
-As Calvinists, they viewed monarchy as divinely ordained, making the execution sacrilegious.
+The Scots did not only object to the English killing their king without consultation, but as Calvinists, they viewed monarchy as divinely ordained, making the execution sacrilegious.
 As a result, they defected to the Royalist–Confederate alliance led by Ormond and in desperation, Monck agreed to a secret truce with Eoghan Ó Néill, the Catholic leader in Ulster, which he did not communicate to Parliament until May.

 Recalled to London, he was reprimanded by a Parliamentary committee, although they privately recognised the desperate circumstances which made it necessary.
 Although some mistrusted Monck as a former Royalist, Oliver Cromwell gave him command of a regiment in the 1650 to 1651 Anglo-Scottish War, which fought at Dunbar, then stormed Dundee, an action in which 800 civilians were allegedly killed.
 Throughout the Protectorate, Monck remained loyal to Cromwell, who appointed him military commander in Scotland until February 1652.
 At that time, Monck became seriously ill and retired to Bath in order to recover.
 Due to his expertise in utilising artillery, when the First Anglo-Dutch War began in November, Monck was made a General at Sea, along with Robert Blake and Richard Deane.
 He fought in the 1653 naval battles of Portland, the Gabbard and Scheveningen.

 In April 1653, Cromwell dissolved the Rump Parliament and in June Monck was nominated MP for Devon in Barebone's Parliament.
 Although the Dutch war did not formally end until the February 1654 Treaty of Westminster, Monck was recalled and sent to Scotland to suppress the Royalist Glencairn's rising.
 Appointed military commander, he employed the ruthless tactics demonstrated in his previous assignments and by the end of 1655 the country had been pacified.
 He retained this position for the next five years, demonstrating his loyalty by removing any officers who expressed opposition to government policy and arresting religious dissidents.